Standards, bulletins, circulars and rules

 ADRs provide the information required for manufacturers of new vehicles, including passenger cars, buses, trucks and trailers.

-The Australian Government's Department of Infrastructure and Regional Development administer these rules under the Motor Vehicles Standards Act 1989 in consultation with other Australian Jurisdictions, principal industry organisations, and user groups.
+The Australian Government's Department of Infrastructure, Transport, Regional Development, Communications, and the Arts administer these rules under the Motor Vehicles Standards Act 1989 in consultation with other Australian jurisdictions, principal industry organisations, and user groups.

 The Australian Vehicle Standards Rules are based on the Australian Design Rules and provide the framework for in-service standards.
 The National Transport Commission developed this model legislation in consultation with Australian Jurisdictions, which have all implemented these regulations.

 Various Australian and International Standards are also covered in the Australian Design Rules and Australian Vehicle Standards Rules.

 |Department of Infrastructure, Transport, Regional Development, Communications, and the Arts: Australian Design Rules|